 Tea has been consumed in Asia since ancient times.
 Sailors first brought tea to England in the 17th century.
 Other than water, tea is the most widely consumed beverage in the world.
-All tea comes from the Camellia sinensis plant.
+Tea comes from the Camellia sinensis plant.
 The way the leaves of this plant are processed determines the type of tea produced.

-Many of the possible health benefits studied in tea are thought to be from compounds called polyphenols.
+Many of the possible health benefits studied in green tea are thought to be from compounds called polyphenols.
 Polyphenols are a large group of plant chemicals that include catechins (antioxidants that help protect cells from damage caused by free radicals).

+Catechins make up most of the polyphenols in green tea.
 The most active catechin in green tea is epigallocatechin-3-gallate (EGCG).

 - How is green tea administered or consumed?

 Green tea may be consumed as a beverage or taken in dietary supplements.

 - Have any preclinical (laboratory or animal) studies been conducted using green tea?